-All information obtained during the credentialing and re-credentialing process is considered confidential, handled and stored confidentially and securely as required by law and regulatory agencies.
-Confidential practitioner credentialing and re-credentialing information are not disclosed to any person or entity except with the written permission of the practitioner or as otherwise permitted or required by law.
+All information obtained during the credentialing and re-credentialing process is considered confidential and is handled and stored confidentially and securely as required by law and regulatory agencies.
+Confidential practitioner credentialing and re-credentialing information is not disclosed to any person or entity except with the written permission of the practitioner or as otherwise permitted or required by law.